 A blog is a lifetime companion.
 Here’s is what you need to know to get started

 Have you ever thought about starting a blog?
 If you did or did not, please read this page.
 It brings me joy, and I like to share this joy with you.
-Every aspect of writing and keeping a blog can bring you lifelong fun and joy.
+Keeping a blog can be a lot of fun.
 Take it to heart and will change your life.
 Written words are the most powerful thing in the universe.

 Writing a blog is a lot of work too and not always fun – sorry I lied.
-Blogs won’t give you instant gratification, but that is also one of the great benefits.
+Blogs won’t give you instant gratification, but that is exactly the point of doing it.
 Let me explain.

-A blog will not only give you an outlet to express yourself, but it will help organize your thoughts so you become a better writer.
+A blog will not only give you an outlet to express yourself, but it will help organize your thoughts so you become a better writer and a better thinker.
 If you are not good at writing, you will be once you get going.
-In the beginning keeping a blog can be confusing and frustrating; you don’t know what works.
+In the beginning keeping a blog can be confusing and frustrating; you don’t know what works and what doesn’t.

-If you simply continue writing, everything falls into place.
+But you simply keep on writing, and everything falls into place.
 You’ll find your voice, you’ll find a direction, style and ultimately find yourself.
 The experience of writing is always evolving and changing; after a while your blog will begin to have a life of its own.
 But what am I going to write about?

 If you are passionate and knowledgeable about something; that’s it, pick that.
-On the other hand, if you like something but don’t know much about it don’t worry, you will once you start writing and researching.
+On the other hand, if you like something but don’t know much about it don’t worry, you will once you start writing and researching that thing.